Key Quote

 WOW — PEDAGOGY OF THE OPPRESSED (Freire)

-Paulo Freire's Pedagogy of the Oppressed argues that education systems often function as 'banking models' — depositing approved knowledge into passive students while suppressing critical consciousness (the ability to question and analyse social structures).
+Paulo Freire's Pedagogy of the Oppressed argues that education systems often function as 'banking models' — depositing approved knowledge into passive students while suppressing critical consciousnesscritical consciousness — The ability to analyse and question social structures and power relations.
 'Ask no questions' is the banking model reduced to its essence: accept what you're told; don't think independently.
-Freire advocated instead for problem-posing education — learning through questioning, dialogue, and critical engagement with the world.
+Freire advocated instead for problem-posing educationproblem-posing education — Freire's model of learning through questioning and dialogue — learning through questioning, dialogue, and critical engagement with the world.
 Pip's entire journey can be read as a movement from banking education (accept your place, don't ask questions) to problem-posing education (who am I really?
 Who benefits from my ignorance?
 What is truly valuable?).
 Dickens anticipates Freire's insight: the suppression of questions is not protection but oppression — and genuine education begins only when the learner dares to ask the questions that authority forbids.

 Key Words